Experience the highest level of premium travel and lifestyle services with exclusive access to prestige luxuries and rewards on Black Credit Cards

 ANZ Frequent Flyer Black cardholders get two complimentary Qantas Club Lounge invitations every year to use when flying on Qantas or Jetstar.

-Save on the Qantas Club Membership joining fee and annual fee for the first year when you purchase the membership using either the ANZ Frequent Flyer Black American Express or Visa Card.
+Save on the Qantas Club Membership joining fee for the first year when you purchase the membership using either the ANZ Frequent Flyer Black American Express or Visa Card.
 Qantas Club membership gets you a quicker check-in, extra baggage allowance — to name a few benefits — and there are a number of locations at major airports in Australia and around the globe.

 Other Credit Cards in the Black Category